SlotkinLab/slotkinlab.github.io/index.md

   - image_path: /assets/images/flower.svg
     alt: "research"
     title: "Research"
     excerpt: "Our research focuses on understanding the epigenetic regulation of transposable elements.
-See [here](/research/) for current research description."
+See [here](/research/) for a description of our research."
   - image_path: /assets/images/people2.jpg
     alt: "People"
     title: "People"